 We've never had the ability to track a song's popularity once the purchase has been made.
 Today we do and broadcast radio's ability to understand true consumption will lead it to true "hit" music and undiscovered gems.

-Data source: Nielsen Music
+Data source: Bridge Ratings Music